nubificus/vaccel-docs/docs/k8s/kata.md

 ## Quick start
-<sup>*We built on* [kata-containers/kata-deploy](https://github.com/kata-containers/packaging/tree/master/kata-deploy) *to deploy vAccel on Kata Containers.
-Our fork repo can be found on* [cloudkernels/packaging](https://github.com/cloudkernels/packaging/tree/vaccel-dev)</sub>
+<sup>*We rely on* [kata-containers/kata-deploy](https://github.com/kata-containers/packaging/tree/master/kata-deploy) *to create the vaccel-kata-deploy daemon.
+Our fork repo can be found on* [cloudkernels/packaging](https://github.com/cloudkernels/packaging/tree/vaccel-dev)</sub> .*We are working on building a Kata Containers release with vAccel support.

 ### Deploy vAccel with Kata